The stars fell wrong.The stars fell wrong.

 Torven knelt.
 His cloak, singed and smoke-stained, would have to do.
 He wrapped the infant carefully, using his fingertips to avoid letting the raw burns touch fabric.
 Calloused hands clumsy against soft skin.

+He straightened, unsteady but upright.
+The hunters watched him with curious faces and wary stances, their eyes flicking away when he looked back.
 Ferne stepped closer.
 Held out a water skin.
 "It's a long walk."

 Grey-beard adjusted his pack, pulled out a worn blanket.
 He stepped forward, tucked it carefully around the baby without making Torven adjust his grip.
 Fingers lingered on the fabric for a heartbeat, almost saying something.
 Then he pulled back, wouldn't meet Torven's eyes, stepped away, putting distance between them.